danialfarsi/hamshahri_corpus/README.md

 ## Introduction

 The Hamshahri Dataset, specifically the Pikre Hamshahri corpus, is a substantial Persian text collection based on the Iranian newspaper Hamshahri.
-Initially compiled and edited by Ehsan Daroudi [1] from Tehran University, a subsequent group led by Abulfazl Al-Ahmad[2] continued to build and enhance this corpus.
+Initially compiled and edited by Ehsan Daroudi from Tehran University, a subsequent group led by Abulfazl Al-Ahmadcontinued to build and enhance this corpus.
 It marked the creation of the first Persian text collection suitable for information retrieval evaluation purposes.
+Source : wikipedia
 ## Issue

 When you download the Hamshahri corpus, you will encounter a series of files in XML format.
 This documentation outlines the process of converting these XML files into CSV format for ease of use and analysis.